The Unnamables!

 What can I do to lessen the infection of Gall Midge?

 Firstly, if you already have an early season blooming hemerocallis cultivar that you can not live without then the answer is 'diligence'!
 You must pick the infected buds as early as you suspect a problem.
-That means inspecting your plants every 1-3 days for galled buds.
+That means inspecting your plants every few days (preferrably every day) for galled buds.
 Do not wait until the bud drys and shrivels as 'Elvis has already left the building' at that point.
 I have seen many articles stating that the galled bud drops off and then the maggots move into the soil to pupate.
 NOT true.
+I have also heard that they 'climb' down the scape to the soil.
 I have 'bagged' galled buds on plants with organza bags to study how and when they escape from the bud.
 The bud cracks slightly and they literally ping out.
 They get caught in the bag and are never at the bottom but at bud height or higher.
-The bud drops several days later.
+Usually this occurs way before bud drop which can occur several days later or not at all.
 So pick them early and without hesitation if unsure if the bud is affected or not.
+If you have a severe infestation try cutting the entire scapes off of the early hemerocallis for one year.

 Secondly, buy and grow Mid and Mid Late season bloomers.